maarten-vandeperre/software-template-parent_kotlin/README.md

 * add the version of the generator template in the main configuration.
 * gradlew, gradle folder, ... should be "ln"-ed from this one, with ability to override
 * platform folder should come over from template - and add a property to select runtime
+* select custom code blocks - e.g., not needed in parent use cases